elvaret/elvaret/README.md

 # Hi there, I'm Elvaret 👋
 ## About me:
 - 🔭 I’m currently a student at Esa Unggul University
-- 🌱 I’m currently learning data science with Anaconda and Docker
+- 🌱 I’m currently learning machine learning and data science
-- 👯 I’m looking to collaborate as Data Scientist
+- 👯 I’m looking to collaborate as Data Scientist and Machine Learning Engineer
-- 🤔 I’m looking for suggest for Automation and Data Scientist
 - 💬 Ask me about anything
 - 📫 How to reach me: elvaretharefa@gmail.com